riihikallio/VBA-content/VBA/Excel-VBA/articles/excel-improving-calcuation-performance.md

 In earlier versions of Excel, many people created slow-calculating worksheets, and larger worksheets usually calculate more slowly than smaller ones.
 With the introduction of the "Big Grid" in Excel 2007, performance really matters.
 Slow calculation and data manipulation tasks such as sorting and filtering make it more difficult for users to concentrate on the task at hand, and lack of concentration increases errors.

 Recent Excel versions introduced several features to help you handle this capacity increase, such as the ability to use more than one processor at a time for calculations and common data set operations like refresh, sorting, and opening workbooks.
-Multi-threaded calculation can substantially reduce worksheet calculation time.
+Multithreaded calculation can substantially reduce worksheet calculation time.
 However, the most important factor that influences Excel calculation speed is still the way your worksheet is designed and built.

 You can modify most slow-calculating worksheets to calculate tens, hundreds, or even thousands of times faster.
 By identifying, measuring, and then improving the calculation obstructions in your worksheets, you can speed up calculation.